Courses

 Sec Days Time Room

 A detailed treatment of certain aspects of the molecular biology of eukaryotic cells.
-Topics include: nuclear organization, regulation of gene expression, chromosome structure, DNA repair, vesicular transport, protein sorting, compartmentation, cell signaling and developmental biology.
+Topics include: nuclear organization, regulation of gene expression, chromosome structure, DNA repair, vesicular transport, protein sorting, compartmentation, cell signaling, developmental biology and cancer.
 Laboratory investigation of cellular and molecular phenomena.
 Lecture and lab .

 No sections offered in the fall semester…

-The selection of a problem chosen in consultation with the research director, followed by the execution of a detailed literature survey and composition of a research proposal regarding the selected problem.
-Lab work includes an introduction to the basic techniques of cell culture and laboratory maintenance in preparation for Bio 410.
-Required of all students majoring in the Cell Biology track of the Biology major.
+The selection of a problem chosen in consultation with the research director (and other possible collaborating biology faculty), followed by the execution of a detailed literature survey and composition of a hypothesis-driven research proposal addressing some aspect of the chosen problem.

 Sec Days Time Room